Terminology & Glossary

 CELLULAR VEHICLE-TO-EVERYTHING (C-V2X)

-C-V2X is a cellular technology that facilitates very fast communication of critical data between a connected vehicle and connected infrastructure.
-It is based on 4G-LTE cellular technology, but uses the 5.9GHz spectrum and communicates directly between devices, not through a cell tower.
+C-V2X is a radio technology that facilitates very fast communication of critical data between a connected vehicle and connected infrastructure.
+It is based on 4G-LTE cellular technology but uses the 5.9GHz spectrum and communicates directly between devices, not through a cell tower.
+The communication is not over the cell network, but is called “cellular V2X” or sometimes “LTE_V2X” because of the underlying 4G-LTE standards.
 C-V2X is not the same as 5G.
-C-V2X has been developed in recent years, and is deployed in only a few locations at this time, with limited evaluation of its capabilities.
-UDOT has deployed and tested this technology.

 CONNECTED AND AUTOMATED VEHICLE (CAV)